-In advance of this meeting, committees will be asked to develop an annual plan.
-This document should identify the committee's planned activities for the year, which should include 2-3 "deliverables" such as proposing resolutions, creating white papers to educate the IPO membership about current issues, developing proposals for IP Chat Channel webinars, or holding meetings with government officials such as the USPTO.
-In the annual plan, committees should indicate whether they are proposing changes to the committee charter.
+In advance of this meeting, each committee will be asked to develop an annual plan.
+This document should identify the committee's planned activities for the year, including include 2-3 "deliverables" such as proposing resolutions, creating white papers to educate the IPO membership about current issues, developing proposals for IP Chat Channel webinars, or holding meetings with government officials such as the USPTO.
+In the annual plan, committees may also propose changes to the committee's charter.
 Any proposed modifications should be indicated in redline and explained for consideration and potential approval by the IPO President.
+Newly established committees should draft proposed charters.

-Each committee's annual plan will be distributed to all meeting attendees, and each committee will have an opportunity to make a brief presentation about its work to date and plans for the remainder of the year during the meeting.
+Each committee's annual plan will be distributed to all meeting attendees.
+During the meeting each committee will have an opportunity to make a brief presentation about its work to date and plans for the remainder of the year during the meeting.
 Time is reserved during the meeting for networking with other committee leaders.